 North Carolina Pottery Center, 233 East Avenue, Seagrove.
-Through June 15 - "Different Shapes: Sculptural Ceramics in North Carolina".
-The roots of North Carolina's long and rich pottery tradition lie deep in the creation of utilitarian ware for everyday life, but today's ceramics encompass much more, embracing a wide range of forms, styles, and technologies.
-Different Shapes is a celebration of the diversity of sculptural work that North Carolina's potters are creating now.
+Main Gallery, Through June 15 - "Art of Clay National Juried Show @ The North Carolina Pottery Center".
+The exhibition features 50 pieces from 41 artists from 21 states - It's the North Carolina Pottery Center's first ever National Juried Show, and it's exciting!
+Our international juror, Douglas Fitch of Scotland, narrowed the field down from

+230+ pieces and will be doing the final judging when he is here the beginning of March as one of the featured potters at the North Carolina Potter's Conference, hosted by the Randolph Art Guild in Asheboro, NC.
+June 28 - Dec.
+14 - "Contemporary North Carolina Crystalline and Cameo Pottery".
+A reception will be held on June 28, from 5:30-8pm.
 Ongoing - Featuring permanent and changing exhibits on the history of North Carolina pottery, "The North Carolina Pottery Tradition" and "Seagrove Area Pottery".
 The Center also offers information on activities, maps and information about the potteries located in the Seagrove area and across the state.
 A display of representative works from more than 90 area potteries is also offered.
 Hours: Tue.-Sat., 10am-4pm.
-Contact 336/873-8430 or at (www.ncpotterycenter.org).
+Contact 336/873-8430 or at (www.ncpotterycenter.org)